Classical ballet: improvers 1

 Are there any other costs?
 Is there anything I need to bring?

 Please wear clothing that does not restrict your movement and allows you to adapt to changes in your body temperature.
 Tights, leotard or clothing that does not restrict movement will allow your tutor to see your work more clearly.
 Ballet shoes either canvas or leather with elastics.
 Students to tie their hair back if it is long for their own safety and comfort.

 When I've finished, what course can I do next?

-Continue with Ballet improvers 1 or speak to the tutor about our improvers 2 class.
+Continue with Ballet improvers or ask about an intermediate Ballet class.

 Alex began teaching classical ballet in 2012 and has been at City Lit since 2017.
 His life in dance goes back much further, to 1980, when he took his very first steps in ballet, becoming instantly addicted.
 Having completed his dance training, he embarked on a 16 year stage career with various companies in the UK, Austria, Spain and Germany, performing in classical ballets, contemporary works and in musicals.
 He holds teaching qualifications from the Royal Academy of Dance and an MA in Dance Pedagogy from the Palucca University of Dresden.
 In Germany he taught classes at vocational and company level.
 Since returning to London, he has enjoyed connecting with dancers of all ages and abilities.
 Alongside City Lit, he teaches at London Studio Centre, Royal Academy of Dance, Gielgud Academy and Pineapple Dance Studios and also assists PACE classes for adults with Parkinson's.
 He loves passing on his knowlege of dance, acquired from many wonderful teachers, to anyone who is curious to learn about the art form.
 In addition to teaching ballet, he writes about it, contributing articles to the monthly magazine Dancing Times.